 Before we jump into the meat of this article, there’s one piece of advice we’d like to emphasize.
-Prior to working with any life coach, please make sure this person is a certified coach.
-What this means is, they completed the program’s intense curriculum and are qualified to coach you towards your goals, whether it’s individual or couple’s coaching you’re seeking.
+Before working with any life coach, please make sure this person is a certified coach.
+What this means is they completed the program’s intense curriculum and are qualified to coach you towards your goals, whether it’s individual or couple’s coaching you’re seeking.

 You’ll be able to identify their certifications if they’re displayed on the website.
-So, before booking with the coach, go check out their website and notice if the ICF certification logo is displayed.
+So, before booking with the coach, check their website and notice if the ICF certification logo is displayed.

 The Differences Between Couple’s Coaching And Therapy

-It doesn’t matter what you go to a coach for, they work from the present you in order to move toward the future.
+It doesn’t matter what you go to a coach for; they work from the present to move toward the future.
 Therapy focuses on the past.

 - Helps determine whether you do or don’t want to be together

-- There is a tendency to focus on the past and the effect it has on your present.
+- There is a tendency to focus on the past and its effect on your present.